KlubJagiellonski/poznaj-app-backend/docs/installation.rst

 Using the console, navigate to the root directory in which your projects live and clone this project's repository:
 ::

-    $ git clone git@github.com:kj-wroclaw/poznajwroclaw-backend.git
+    $ git clone git@github.com:kj-wroclaw/poznaj-backend.git
-    $ cd poznajwroclaw-backend
+    $ cd poznaj-backend

 You may also wish to fork the repository on GitHub and clone the resultant personal fork.
-This is advised if you are going to be doing development on poznajwroclaw-backend and contributing to the project.
+This is advised if you are going to be doing development on poznaj-backend and contributing to the project.

-There are two ways to install poznajwroclaw-backend:
+There are two ways to install poznaj-backend:

 * :ref:`Stand-alone installation`
 * :ref:`Docker-based installation`